 Pear – Invincible*

 Invincible is a typical modern French pear, with a sweet and juicy flesh, and a hint of violet.

 Despite its delicate flavour, Invincible is one of the hardiest pear varieties, good for difficult situations which other pears would not tolerate.

-*During the COVID-19 ‘Lockdown’ these two trees were stolen.
-The theft took place between 19th April and 5th May 2020, and the third in March 2021.
+*During the COVID-19 ‘Lockdown’ these three trees were stolen.
+The first two were taken between 19th April and 5th May 2020, and the third in March 2021.